bnb/ideas/README.md

 ### Scaffolding.json
 A command line tool that builds the scaffolding of programming projects in plain English.
 Returns a json file to reference.

-## WebPush
+### WebPush
-Either an OSS self-hosted project or a hosted project, this is a Node/Express site that hooks into popular site's APIs and sends push notifications to the desktop via the Notifications API.
+Either an OSS self-hosted project or a hosted project, this is a Node/Express site that hooks into popular site's APIs and sends push notifications to the desktop via the Notifications API.\

+### Note to Self (nts.me?)
+Leave a note to yourself, set to send a notification via a variety of media.
+It could send a tweet, email, sms, etc. to alert you given the parameters you specified.

 ## Tent